Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ## About this sample

 This sample demonstrates how to secure a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant) ASP.NET Core MVC web application (TodoListClient) which calls another protected **multi-tenant** ASP.NET Core Web API (ToDoListService) with the Microsoft Identity Platform.
-This sample builds on the concepts introduced in the [Build a multi-tenant SaaS web application that calls Microsoft Graph using Azure AD & OpenID Connect](../../2-WebApp-graph-user/2-3-Multi-Tenant) sample.
+This sample builds on the concepts introduced in the [Integrate an app that authenticates users and calls Microsoft Graph using the multi-tenant integration pattern (SaaS)](../../2-WebApp-graph-user/2-3-Multi-Tenant) sample.
 We advise you go through that sample once before trying this sample.

 ## Scenario

 In this sample, we would protect an ASP.Net Core Web API using the Microsoft Identity Platform.
 The Web API will be protected using Azure Active Directory [OAuth 2.0 Bearer Authorization](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 The API will support authenticated users with Work and School accounts.
-Further on the API will also call a downstream API ([Microsoft Graph](https://aka.ms/graph)) on-behalf of the signed-in user to provide additional value to its client apps.
+Further on the API will also call a downstream API ([Microsoft Graph](https://aka.ms/graph)) **on behalf of the signed-in user** using the [OAuth 2.0 on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to provide additional value to its client apps.

-The Web API is marked as a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) app, so that it can be [provisioned](#provisioning-your-multi-tenant-apps-in-another-azure-ad-tenant) into Azure AD tenants where the registered client applications in that tenant can then obtain [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for this web API and make calls to it.
+The Web API is marked as a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) app, so that it can be [provisioned](#provisioning-your-multi-tenant-apps-in-another-azure-ad-tenant-programmatically) into Azure AD tenants where the registered client applications in that tenant can then obtain [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for this web API and make calls to it.

 > Note that the client applications that want to call this web API do not need to be multi-tenant themselves to be able to do so.